flutter/cocoon/app_flutter/README.md

 Must run on port 8080 for Google Sign In to work since that is the only enabled port for localhost.

+## Running native app locally

+`flutter run -d <macos|linux|windows>`

+If you want to run a debug native app with production data, you can run it like so:

+`flutter run -d <macos|linux|windows> -a --use-production-service`

+If you want to run a release native app with fake data, use:

+`flutter run -d <macos|linux|windows> --release -a --no-use-production-service`

+[Unfortunately, there's no web equivalent for passing command line arguments yet]

+You can also build a release AOT-compiled desktop app with `flutter build
+<macos|linux|windows> --release` and then just run the app with the appropriate
+argument.

 ## Style

 ### File organization